Recognise this? – You’re just home from work and...Read more

 They call it a habit loop: there’s a cue, a habit and a reward.
 Think about your teeth.
 You wake up in the morning and your mouth’s a bit – bleugh.
 In advertising land, the bleugh is the cue.

 Traipse to the bathroom.
 Reach for the tube.
 Brush.
 Rinse.
 Spit.
 That’s the habit – the action you perform in response to the cue.

 And now your mouth’s all fresh and zingy.
 It’s feeling great.
 It’s morning time.
 But here’s the thing.
 The fresh taste, the zing thing – totally unnecessary.
 Doesn’t help with the clean.
 It’s there to make you feel better.
 It closes the habit loop.
 It’s your reward.

 So, let’s go back to your fridge.

 The cue: back from work and proper peckish.
 The hunger is the cue.

 The action: open fridge, scarf the sausages.

 And the thing about habits, what makes them so attractive to advertisers, and so powerful for our health, is they are on repeat: day after day after day.
 A habit takes a single action and leverages it – massively.

 Exercise is easiest if you build it into your day, if you do it on autopilot – and morning is usually best.
 So here’s an idea.
-Put some trainers by the front door.
+Put some trainers by the front door, you can also use equipment like the crossfit bumper plates.
 Make sure you can see them on the way out.
 And build a walk in.
 Get off the tube or bus a stop earlier.
 Walk the long way to the station.
 Park a mile from work.
 Or from your house.
 And walk it.

 Cue: the sight of your trainers by the door as you head to work